circleci/circleci-docs/jekyll/_cci2/concepts.md

 ## Workflows

 Workflows define a list of jobs and their run order.
-Within the CI/CD industry, this feature is also referred to as Pipelines.
 It is possible to run jobs in parallel, sequentially, on a schedule, or with a manual gate using an approval job.

 ![workflows illustration]( {{ site.baseurl }}/assets/img/docs/workflow_detail.png)